anant-sogani/sa/README.md

 -----------
-Smaller values of MAX (like 100000, 10000, 1000) didn't give comparably good results, and higher values didn't improve the success probabilities to an extend that they were worth the higher running costs.
+Smaller values of MAX (like 100000, 10000, 1000) didn't give comparably good results, and higher values didn't improve the success probabilities to an extent that they were worth the higher running costs.
 Hence this sweet spot :)

 Temperature Schedule